-Fire Ants in El Paso TX and Anthony NM
+Fire Ants in El Paso TX

 The sting from a fire ant produces a burning sensation, hence the name “fire ant.”
 Not only are their stings painful, but a single fire ant can also sting and bite its victim multiple times.
 When a fire ant mound is disturbed, workers immediately make their way to the surface.
 Attacks by fire ants are organized as hundreds of workers sting at the same time.
 Feeding on any plant or animal material, fire ants also eat insects.
 Additionally, fire ants are attracted to the electricity and have been known to destroy anything from AC units and water well equipment to outdoor lighting, creating a fire hazard.